Wit-K/Guide-to-CO2-Reduction/theory.md

 });
 </script>
 <p align="center"><em>Hover over the data points to see the exact binding energy and the resulting primary product.</em></p>

-*   **Too Weak:** If the metal doesn't hold onto the $$CO$$ strongly enough, they will just fly away and the main product will be $$CO$$.
-*   **Too Strong:** If the metal grabs too tight, the $$CO$$ gets stuck.
-The surface gets clogged by all the $$CO$$, preventing new $$CO_2$$ from entering.
-The reaction stops.
-This is the term define as "surface poisoning".
-*   **Just Right:** The metal holds onto $$CO$$ long enough to transform it into hydrocarbon, but lets go of after the product form.

-**Analogical Compairsion**
-Imagine the CO as a ball that you are trying to catch and throw and the catalyst as your hand
-*   **Too Weak:** Slippery hand.
-You catch the ball but it immediately falls out of your hand.
-Unsuccessful.
-*   **Too Strong:** You put superglue on your hand.
-You catch the ball perfectly, but can't throw it.
-The ball is stuck, and your hand is useless for catching the next one.
-Unsuccessful.
-*   **Just Right:** You catch the ball successfully and hold it tight just enough to throw it out.
-Successful

 <div style="border: 1px solid #ccc; padding: 20px; border-radius: 8px; text-align: center; margin: 30px 0; background-color: #f9f9f9; box-shadow: 0 4px 6px rgba(0,0,0,0.1);">
     <h4 style="margin-top: 0;">Interactive Binding Energy: The "Goldilocks" Principle</h4>